samanthajia06/ProjectProposal2/WrittenResponse.md

 Describes what functionality of the program is demonstrated in the video.

+This video demonstrates that a certain color will be displayed based on the accuracy of a word.

 ### 3a iii.

 Describes the input and output of the program demonstrated in the video.

+My program accepts user input from the keyboard.
+It will then return a certain color (Green if correct, yellow if the letter is in the word, but not the right place, and white if the letter is not a part of the word at all), based on the accuracy of their guess.

 ## 3b